dylandru/BaseballCV/datasets/yolo/README.md

 - OKD: 1408 images.
 - NOKD: 1408 images.

+## amateur_pitcher_hitter.txt dataset.

+This is a dataset for detecting pitchers and hitters in amateur baseball games.

+Contents: train, test, valid folders, each one with its respective images and labels folders.

+- train: NA
+- test: NA
+- valid: NA

+This is the dictionary of available classes:

+{0: 'pitcher', 1: 'hitter'}

 ## test_dataset.txt dataset.

 This is a test dataset for testing the model classes functionality.